 3936 Balboa St.

-It’s build your own ramen bowl at this tiny hole-in-the-wall.
-Pick your broth, your meat, and your toppings (including corn, bok choy and pork belly).
-Start the meal off with small warm, salted edamame and order some warm sake to get the blood flowing.
+It’s build your own ramen bowl at this tiny Japanese food hole-in-the-wall in San Francisco's perennially foggy Outer Richmond.
+Pick your broth, choose your meat, and select your toppings from items like corn, bok choy and pork belly, then savor an order of salted edamame and some warm sake (to get the blood flowing) while you wait.

 Neighborhood: Union Square